 - I had a miscarriage at 10 weeks.
 I blame the physician.
 He ran tests, but couldn’t determine why I lost my baby.

-- I specifically asked for Dilaudid or Vicodin, but the doctor told me those pain medications were too strong to treat my pain.
-What a jerk!
+- I specifically asked for Dilaudid or Vicodin, but the doctor was a jerk and told me those pain medications were too strong to treat my pain.

 When responding to negative reviews, take responsibility, apologize, tell the patient the facility will try to improve and, if necessary, ask the patient to call the facility to discuss the complaint further.

-Feel free to use one of the responses below or create a unique response.
+Feel free to use one of the response templates provided in Binary Fountain or create a unique response.
 For assistance responding to negative reviews, contact your reputation management account manager.

 The Privacy Rule in The Health Insurance Portability and Accountability Act protects all "individually identifiable health information,” including: